-When an employee is summoned for jury duty, what is legally required of you as their employer?
-Laws pertaining to jury duty differ between states, so employers must be aware of their employees’ rights and how compensation and time off for jury duty works within their state.
-Here's what you need to know about managing jury duty and creating a policy for paying employees for the time they serve fulfilling their civic obligations.
+When an employee is summoned for jury duty, what is legally required of their employer?
+Jury duty laws differ between states, so business owners must understand their employees’ rights and rules about compensation and time off for jury duty in their area.

-If one of your employees is summoned, it is your duty as the employer to give your employee a smooth release from work to attend to their civic obligations.
-Here are some of the details concerning jury duty for your employees that you need to understand.
+If one of your employees is summoned, you must give them a smooth release from work to attend to their civic obligations.

 Employers are never contacted through the legal system.
-When the employee receives the summons to appear in court for the jury selection process, they have to notify their employer.
+When the employee receives the summons to appear in court for the jury selection process, they must notify their employer.

-The jury selection process generally takes about a day or two, and if your employee is not selected to serve, they can return to the workplace.
-But if your employee is selected for a jury, the time they will serve is unpredictable, because the trial may last anywhere from one day to several months.
-When possible, the courts will let the employee know if the trial is expected to take a long time.
+The jury selection process generally takes about a day or two.
+If your employee is not selected to serve, they can return to the workplace.
+But if your employee is selected for a jury, the time they will serve is unpredictable because the trial may last anywhere from one day to several months.
+When possible, the courts will inform the employee if the trial is expected to take a long time.

 Generally, once an employee is called up and serves on a jury, they are not called again for at least one year.